 Some concern for too much sun started in the ’30s.
 Hollywood stars quickly adopted large sun hats and sunglasses into their beachside wardrobe.
 Open toe sandals, too, were becoming more common for beach side strolls.
 Even if a woman lived hundreds of miles from the ocean, she still dressed liked she was on vacation in California.

-Following dress style, women’s winter coats were long with a nipped high waist, full shoulders, wide lapels or oversized collars and made entirely of wool.
-Many, such as the green coat on the left, had large detachable fur collars.
-Most coats buttoned up the front to off center and some also had matching belts.
+Following dress style, women’s winter coats were mid calf with a nipped high waist, full shoulders, puffed sleeves, wide lapels or oversized collars and made entirely of wool.
+Many, such as the green coat below, had large detachable fur collars.
+Most coats buttoned up the front or off-center and some also had matching belts.
 Colors were rich but cheerful green, medium blue, wine, brown and cream.

 Raincoats mimicked the shape of fashion coats.
-The trench coat was especially popular.
-While wool did a good job of repelling water naturally, raincoats were lined in a type of rubber or made entirely of rubber.
+The trench coat and the cape coat was especially popular.
+While wool did a good job of repelling water naturally, raincoats were coated in a type of rubber or made entirely of rubber.
 Clear raincoats were a new trend that women appreciated since it did not cover up the beautiful clothes underneath.
 Learn more about vintage raincoats form the 1920s to 1950s.

 1930s Fashion Accessories